jubetz/cldemo-netq2/README.md

 ### Docker Swarm + Routing on the Host Demo
 The second demo relies on [Cumulus Host Pack](https://cumulusnetworks.com/products/host-pack/) to install Quagga and NetQ on each server.
 The servers speak eBGP unnumbered to the local top of rack switches.

+If any existing demos have already been provisioned, the lab must be rebuilt.
+On your VM host run `vagrant destroy -f leaf01 leaf02 leaf03 leaf04 spine01 spine02 server01 server02 server03 server04' then recreate a fresh environment with `vagrant up`

 ![Docker + Routing on the Host](https://raw.githubusercontent.com/CumulusNetworks/cldemo-vagrant/master/documentation/cldemo_topology.png)

 Just as described in the Reference Topology diagram, each server is configured with a /32 loopback IP and BGP ASN.